orbit/orbit/samples/annotation/README.md

 Annotation Sample
 ===================

-This is a custom annotation provider.
+This is a custom annotation extension.